SNmcdarby1/Xascapade-Safari-tours/README.md

  * is to implement features that will enable the client to  select different options in  the travel platforms.
  * Updating the products and services of travel packages
- * Share and innovating producyts and services.
+ * Share and innovating products and services.

  ### Project Goals